Coronavirus Update:What patients and families need to know

 Henoch-Schönlein purpura (HSP) is a condition that involves swelling (inflammation) of small blood vessels.
 Learn more about this condition.

 Kawasaki disease is a form of vasculitis, or blood vessel inflammation, that primarily affects children.

-Rheumatic fever is a complicated, involved disease that affects the joints, skin, heart, blood vessels and brain that may develop after an infection with streptococcus bacteria.
+Rheumatic fever is a complex disease that affects the joints, skin, heart, blood vessels and brain.
 Learn more about this condition.